HDFGroup/hcl/README.md

 Mercury transport (for TCP and RoCE (verbs)).
 We used libfabric version 1.8.x.
-If you would rather use a different Mercury transport, please change the configuration via include/basket/common/configuration_manager.h.
+If you would rather use a different Mercury transport, please change the configuration via include/hcl/common/configuration_manager.h.
 The TCP_CONF string is what we use for tcp via Mercury, and the VERBS_CONF string is how we do verbs via Mercury.
 The VERBS_DOMAIN is the domain used for RoCE.

 ## Usage

-Since libbasket uses MPI, data structures have to be declared on the server and clients.
+Since libhcl uses MPI, data structures have to be declared on the server and clients.
 Each data structure is declared with a name, a boolean to indicate whether it is on the server or not, the MPI rank of the server, and the number of servers it utilizes (generally